-The global automated microbiology market is expected to grow over the forecast period owing to the increasing prevalence of pathogen induced diseases.
-In the recent years, identification of pathogens with the help of automated microbiology has generated huge momentum, as it helps in early detection of various infectious agents such as parasite, viroid, fungus, prion, bacterium, and virus.
+The global automated microbiology market is expected to grow over the forecast period owing to the increasing prevalence of pathogen-induced diseases.
+In recent years, the identification of pathogens with the help of automated microbiology has generated huge momentum, as it helps in the early detection of various infectious agents such as parasites, viroid, fungi, prion, bacterium, and viruses.
 These agents cause severe diseases like rubella, ebola, chickenpox, measles, mumps, influenza, and smallpox.
 Automated microbiology has gained importance as a result of outbreaks of new diseases as a consequence of adapting and mutating bacteria.
-The ability to promptly respond to the increasing demand of public health lies in offering accurate, better, and rapid identification of diseases and causative pathogens.
+The ability to promptly respond to the increasing demand for public health lies in offering accurate, better, and rapid identification of diseases and causative pathogens.
 Rapid technological advancements are also boosting the growth of this market.
-For instance, the STEC test by BioControl Systems that helps in detection of non-O157 serotype of e.coli with the help of molecular and food microbiology technology and BacT/ALERT 3D microbial detection system introduced by bioMeriux.
-As compared to other microbial detection systems, automated microbiology comes along with advantages such as early detection and easy access system.
+For instance, the STEC test by BioControl Systems helps in the detection of non-O157 serotype of e.coli with the help of molecular and food microbiology technology and BacT/ALERT 3D microbial detection system introduced by bioMeriux.
+As compared to other microbial detection systems, automated microbiology comes along with advantages such as early detection and an easy access system.

-Automated microbiology market on the basis of technology is segmented into DNA sequencing; DNA & RNA probe technology, detection techniques, immunoassays, and monoclonal antibodies.
+The automated microbiology market on the basis of the technology is segmented into DNA sequencing; DNA & RNA probe technology, detection techniques, immunoassays, and monoclonal antibodies.
 Among these, monoclonal antibodies held the largest market share in 2014, owing to their extensive use to develop the clone of the parent cell which is used in the detection of the infected cell or disease.
 Furthermore, DNA and RNA probe technology is bifurcated into amplification methods and labeling techniques.
 Detection techniques is further classified into, non-isotopic methods and radioactive methods.
-Automated microbiology market is segmented on the basis of end-use into biotechnology industries, clinical laboratories, hospitals, and blood banks.
+The automated microbiology market is segmented on the basis of end-use into biotechnology industries, clinical laboratories, hospitals, and blood banks.
 Among these, clinical laboratories held the largest market share in 2014.
-The major factor attributing towards the dominance of this segment is the relatively large number of microbiology researches conducted at laboratories for detection of various infectious agents.
+The major factor attributing to the dominance of this segment is the relatively large number of microbiology researches conducted at laboratories for the detection of various infectious agents.

-Geographically, the automated microbiology market is studied with respect to five regions, which are North America, Europe, Asia Pacific, Latin America and MEA.
-Among these, North America dominated the market in 2014, owing to the high use of advanced technology in this region, and the introduction of advancements in molecular diagnostic tests such as genetic probe.
-Over the forecast period, Asia pacific will witness lucrative growth as the consequence of rapidly improving healthcare infrastructure over the coming seven years.
+Geographically, the automated microbiology market is studied with respect to five regions, which are North America, Europe, Asia Pacific, Latin America, and MEA.
+Among these, North America dominated the market in 2014, owing to the high use of advanced technology in this region, and the introduction of advancements in molecular diagnostic tests such as genetic probes.
+Over the forecast period, Asia Pacific will witness lucrative growth as the consequence of rapidly improving healthcare infrastructure over the coming seven years.
 Moreover, the growing demand for technologically advanced products in this region is expected to further boost the growth of this region.

-The major players of the automated microbiology market are Becton Dickinson and Company, Bio-Rad Laboratories, Inc., bioMeriux, Inc., QIAGEN GmbH, Beckman Coulter, Agilent Technologies, Inc., Gene-Probe, Inc., Affymetrix, Inc., and Abbott Laboratories.
+The major players in the automated microbiology market are Becton Dickinson and Company, Bio-Rad Laboratories, Inc., bioMeriux, Inc., QIAGEN GmbH, Beckman Coulter, Agilent Technologies, Inc., Gene-Probe, Inc., Affymetrix, Inc., and Abbott Laboratories.

 NEED A CUSTOM REPORT?